the-ethan-hunt/first-timers-guide/README.md

 ### How?

 It's quite simple.
-Just write a article in MarkDown format about a topic you know; the article should be between 100-150 words and easy to read for a newbie.
+Just write an article in MarkDown format about a topic you know; the article should be between 100-150 words and easy to read for a newbie.
 And then pull a request to start. :tada:

 ### Contributing